WEST BOCA BASKETBALL–LEAGUE RULES

 4) Time Outs Allowed.
 In all age groups there will be four full time outs per game.
 Unused time outs during regular play do not carry over to overtime.

-For the 5-6 ,7 boys, and 8 year-old boys, 9 boys, 7-8 girls and 9-10 girls divisions, foul shots are attempted from the inside of the free throw circle.
-For the 5-6, 7 boys, 8 boys, and 7-8 girls groups at halftime, free throws are shot (two per player) and the accumulated made free throws are added to the team’s point total prior to the start of the third quarter.
+For the 5-6 co-eds, 7 boys, 8 year-old boys, and 7-8 girls, free throws are attempted from the volley ball end line inside the free throw lane.
+For the 9 boys and 9-10 girls divisions, foul shots are attempted from an imaginary line crossing the free throw lane between the hash marks closest to the standard free throw line.
+For the 5-6, 7 boys, 8 boys, and 7-8 girls groups at halftime, free throws are shot (two per player) and the accumulated made free throws are added to the team’s point total prior to the start of the third quarter(subject to a maximum difference of five additional points).
 When there is a different number of players on each team, the coach whose team has fewer players assigns one extra free throw to each of the lowest players in his rotation as necessary to equalize the total free throws attempted (after all other players have finished).

 8) Three Point Rule.
 Three point shots count for three points only in ages 9 and over.